secondspass/reminder/README.md

 3. Clone this repo
-4. Create a file called `prod.secret.exs` in the `config` directory and insert the following into the file, replacing the `<receiver>, <sender>, <sender password>` with the appropriate information (Note that this only works with gmail for now)
+4. Create a file called `prod.secret.exs` in the `config` directory and insert the following into the file, replacing the `<receiver>, <sender>, <sender password>` with the appropriate information (Note that this is the config for gmail, but should work with any email provider that provides smtp).
 ```elixir
 use Mix.Config